2010 flash crash: Evidence of market manipulation and arrest

 In April 2015, Navinder Singh Sarao, an autistic London-based point-and-click trader, was arrested for his alleged role in the flash crash.
-According to criminal charges brought by the United States Department of Justice, Sarao allegedly used an automated program to generate large sell orders, pushing down prices, which he then cancelled to buy at the lower market prices.
+According to criminal charges brought by the United States Department of Justice, Sarao allegedly used an automated program to generate large sell orders, pushing down prices, which he then canceled to buy at the lower market prices.
 The Commodity Futures Trading Commission filed civil charges against Sarao.
 In August 2015, Sarao was released on a £50,000 bail with a full extradition hearing scheduled for September with the US Department of Justice.
 Sarao and his company, Nav Sarao Futures Limited, allegedly made more than $40 million in profit from trading from 2009 to 2015.

 During extradition proceedings he was represented by Richard Egan of Tuckers Solicitors.

 As of 2017 Sarao's lawyers claim that all of his assets were stolen or otherwise lost in bad investments.
 Sarao was released on bail, banned from trading and placed under the care of his father.

 Sarao pleaded guilty to one count of electronic fraud and one count of spoofing.
-In January 2020, he was given a sentence of only one year's home confinement, with no jail time.
+In January 2020, he was given a sentence of one year's home confinement, with no jail time.
 The sentence was relatively lenient, as a result of prosecutors' emphasis on how much Sarao had cooperated with them, that he was not motivated by greed and his diagnosis of Asperger syndrome.

 Aftermath

 Stock market reaction

 A stock market anomaly, the major market indexes dropped by over 9% (including a roughly 7% decline in a roughly 15-minute span at approximately 2:45 p.m., on May 6, 2010) before a partial rebound.
 Temporarily, $1 trillion in market value disappeared.
-While stock markets do crash, immediate rebounds are unprecedented.
+While stock markets do crash, immediate rebounds are rare.
 The stocks of eight major companies in the S&P 500 fell to one cent per share for a short time, including Accenture, CenterPoint Energy and Exelon; while other stocks, including Sotheby's, Apple Inc. and Hewlett-Packard, increased in value to over $100,000 in price.
 Procter & Gamble in particular dropped nearly 37% before rebounding, within minutes, back to near its original levels.

 Stocks continued to rebound in the following days, helped by a bailout package in Europe to help save the euro.
 The S&P 500 erased all losses within a week, but selling soon took over again and the indices reached lower depths within two weeks.